patrickpeng2091/docker-odoo/README.md

 To run container use the command below:

     $ docker run -d -p 8069 -p 8070 quantumobject/docker-odoo

+## Run different version of Odoo

+When you run quantumobject/docker-odoo it will used the last release odoo(at this moment odoo 9) but you can specified by using tags.

+to run Odoo 8 :

+    $ docker run -d -p 8069 -p 8070 quantumobject/docker-odoo:8

+or to make sure you are running odoo 9

+     $ docker run -d -p 8069 -p 8070 quantumobject/docker-odoo:9

 ## Accessing the Odoo applications: